Preschool: Language Immersion & Montessori Programs

 Partial Language Immersion

 The importance of multilingualism is TNCS’s defining principle, and the primary program does not stray from this philosophy.
 Language enrichment in both Mandarin Chinese and Spanish complements the Montessori curriculum in the primary classroom.
-A speaker of one or the other acts as assistant teacher, while a speaker of the alternate language circulates into the classroom three times a week for instruction in that language.
-These teachers communicate only in—as well as provide instruction in other disciplines in—the target language.

 Individualized Instruction